 - Plastic Parts Designer

-- System Technologist
+- Communications Technologist

-Job Opportunities for Electronics Engineering Technologists
+Are There Job Opportunities for Electronics Engineering Technologists?

 The states with the most job growth for Electronics Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.